marcglasberg/assorted_layout_widgets/README.md

 * `GlobalValueKey` and `GlobalStringKey`
 * `MaskFunctionTextInputFormatter`
 * `SideBySide`
+* `Button` and `CircleButton`

 <br>

 > _Note: The widgets you don't use will be removed by Flutter's tree shaking.
 So feel free to add the library even if you want to use only one of them._

 <br>